 - Both periods of peace began about the time of the appearance of Jesus Christ in their land.

 - Both cultures knew metal coins, shipbuilding, agriculture based on wheat, barley, cattle, goats, sheep and "flocks."
 Both waged war with similar weapons and armor (steel swords, bow and arrow, spears, body armor, chariots and horses).

 If there is anything that this comparison proves, it is the one tremendous difference between the two stories, a difference which casts huge doubt upon the accuracy of the Nephite story.
-And that difference can be seen in museums and archaeological sites all over Europe, as well as in the languages spoken there today.
-The Romans left behind millions of artifacts, from everyday coins, kitchen utensils and pots to glorious art and architecture.
+And that difference can be seen in museums and archaeological sites all over Europe: The Romans left behind millions of artifacts, from everyday coins, kitchen utensils and pots to glorious art and architecture.
+They left inscriptions in their language everywhere.
 Their historical record is also confirmed by hundreds of independent contemporary written records.
-They also left behind their language, Latin, which is still spoken - in modified versions - in almost every country of western Europe and South America.

 Why not?
 One would think that the archaeological and historical record of two great ancient peoples, contemporaries, spanning a thousand years, would leave similar signs of their existence behind.
 No one doubts the existence of the Romans for that thousand years, or the essential accuracy of their history.
 Everyone but the Mormons themselves disbelieves the story of the Nephites.

 Comments?
 Questions?
 (Please, no preaching, testimonies, or hate mail!)
 To send a comment or ask a question, click here.

 © 2009 Richard Packham Permission granted to reproduce for non-commercial purposes, provided text is not changed and this copyright notice is included